Managing your student loans as a social worker has some unique circumstances.

 For starters, many social workers have post-graduate education.
 This means more debt than many other professions.
 A high percentage of social workers are employed by the government or a 501(c)(3) non-profit.
 While this can often mean lower salaries than in the private sector, it also means great perks from the federal government for student loan repayment.

 Before proceeding with strategy, it is first important to understand the difference between federal government student loans and private student loans.
 All federal loans can be found in the federal government’s student loan database.
 If you have student loans that do not show up in the database, it means that they are private.
-Repayment planning is very different for private loans and for federal loans.
+Repayment planning is very different for private loans and federal loans.

-Private Loan Planning
+Private Loan Planning for Social Workers

 Private student loans vary greatly from lender to lender in terms of interest rate and repayment options.
 What these loans all have in common is that the only way to make them disappear is to pay them off.

-One of the best ways to reduce interest is to refinance or consolidate the loans.
-There are a large number of companies providing consolidation and refinancing services.
+One of the best ways to reduce interest is to refinance the loans.
+There are a large number of companies providing refinancing services.
 The way the process works is pretty simple.
 You find a new lender who is willing to pay off your existing student loans.
 The new lender pays off the old loans, and then you repay the new lender per the terms of your new agreement.
-Ideally you are able to lock in a much lower interest rate, which could save thousands.
+Ideally, you can lock in a much lower interest rate, which could save thousands.

 Federal Loan Planning

-The combination of income-driven repayment plans and PSLF help ensure that social workers can work in their field of choice knowing that they will be able to get their federal student loans paid off.
+The combination of income-driven repayment plans and PSLF help ensure that social workers can work in their field of choice, knowing that they will be able to get their federal student loans paid off.

-If you have minimal federal loans and will not benefit from income-driven repayment plans or loan forgiveness, you may want to consider the private consolidation route.
+If you have minimal federal loans and will not benefit from income-driven repayment plans or loan forgiveness, you may want to consider the private refinance route.
 You lose out on all of the federal perks, but it can result in a much lower interest rate.

-Being a social worker requires an extensive education.
-Even though many government agencies may not pay social workers what they really deserve, programs exist to help keep student loan repayment manageable.
+Even though some government agencies may not pay social workers what they deserve, programs exist to help keep student loan repayment manageable.